|18 October 2021

-On 18 October 2021, a 14-year-old minor from Beit Fajjar was arrested by Israeli soldiers from home at 2:30 a.m.
-He reports briefly consulting with a lawyer on the phone prior to interrogation and being informed of his basic legal rights under Israeli military law.
+On 18 October 2021, a 14-year-old minor from Beit Fajjar was arrested by Israeli soldiers from home at 2:30 a.m. and accused of throwing Molotov cocktails.
+He reports ill treatment.
+He reports being informed of his basic legal rights under Israeli military law.
 He was sentenced to 50 days in prison and fined NIS 2,000.
 He also received a suspended sentence.

 I woke up at around 2:30 a.m. to the sound of loud banging at our front door.
 My father rushed to open the door just in time before the soldiers broke it open.
 About 10 Israeli soldiers entered our home while lots more remained outside.
 The commander asked my father about his children; their ages and names.
 When my father mentioned my name, the commander told him I was under arrest.

 The soldiers barely gave me enough time to get dressed before a soldier tied my hands behind my back with four plastic ties: two on each wrist and he connected them together in the middle like a chain.
 The ties were tight and painful.
 He also blindfolded me and did not allow me to say goodbye to my family.

 The soldiers remained inside our house for about 30 minutes.
 Then they gave my father a document filled out in Hebrew.
 Then a soldier deliberately hit my head against the mirror on the wall and then took me outside.